HypeCheck

 Absorption & Bioavailability

 Unknown — no pharmacokinetic data provided in the available studies.
-Poor water solubility noted in lab research, which may limit absorption.
+Used as a lab tool at controlled concentrations; human absorption data not reported.

 Red Flags to Watch For